Yoast/wordpress-seo/readme.txt

 * Fixes a bug where scheme-relative links were not parsed correctly.
 * Fixes a bug where paginated WooCommerce shop pages did not have the right canonical.
 * Fixes a bug where custom capabilities could malfunction due to a race condition.
 Props to [Jerome Charaoui](https://github.com/jcharaoui).

-= 15.7 =
-Release Date: January 26th, 2021

-Meet Yoast SEO 15.7!
-For this release, we thought we’d remind you of the powerful content analysis in Yoast SEO - it helps you write awesome content that ranks!
-Read more about what’s new in Yoast SEO 15.7 in [our release post](https://yoa.st/release-15-7)!

-Enhancements:

-* Expands the readability analysis for Turkish:
-    * Adds the transition words assessment.
-    * Adds the consecutive sentences beginnings assessment.
-    * Adds the sentence length assessment.
-    * Adds the passive voice assessment.
-* Improves keyphrase recognition in Turkish by filtering out function words such as `birinci`, `i̇kinci`, `üçüncü`.
-* Adds the advanced snippet variables to the Social previews of our Elementor integration.

-Bugfixes:

-* Fixes a bug where empty author archive pages would be indexed when the author had published a custom post-type that was not shown on his/her author archive page.
-Props to [stodorovic](https://github.com/stodorovic).

-Other:

-* Changes the wording on the `my.yoast.com` connect error shown in Health Check when a Yoast premium plugin is enabled, to lead with what the user's problem is.
-* Removes the release notification as the added benefit of having it is minimal.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).